Last Updated on January 30, 2024 by Louise Carter

 Of course, we can’t know the sleep habits of early humans for certain, but these habits are based on a study published in Current Biology.

-The participants of this study were based in 3 contemporary locations considered preindustrial – Namibia, Tanzania, and Bolivia – and lacked access to electricity, artificial lighting, or gadgets.
+This study’s participants were based in 3 contemporary locations considered preindustrial – Namibia, Tanzania, and Bolivia – and lacked access to electricity, artificial lighting, or gadgets.

-The only concession to modern times was the application of a smartwatch to the wrist of each participant, which tracked movement.
+The only concession to modern times was the application of a smartwatch to each participant’s wrist, which tracked movement.

 These watches revealed these individuals’ sleep vs. activity habits, and it’s a safe assumption that our ancestors behaved similarly – though it should be noted that 21st-century life is subject to fewer risks in the form of wild predators.